-Clicking on the DETAILS box at the top of the graphic causes the Worker flyout to appear (Figure 9).
+Clicking on the DETAILS box at the top of the graphic causes the Worker drawer to be displayed (Figure 9).

 Killing a Playbook

-Click on the KILL PLAYBOOK button in the Worker flyout (Figure 9) to end a Playbook’s execution.
-Clicking the KILL PLAYBOOK button will immediately cancel the execution; no confirmation window will appear.
+Click on the KILL PLAYBOOK button in the Worker drawer (Figure 9) to end a Playbook’s execution.
+Clicking the KILL PLAYBOOK button will immediately cancel the execution; no confirmation window will be displayed.